thunderstreak/ReactDemo/README.md

 ## Usage

-In the very beginning you need to `clone` this project in your local environment.
+The following commands are available in your project:
 ```bash
 # Start for development
 npm start # or